SNOW AND ICE COVERED TIMBERLINE LODGE

 THE REBIRTH OF TIMBERLINE

 R.L.K. and Company was established to operate the lodge.
 It took five years for Richard to turn the lodge around financially.
-Between the time that Richard purchased the lodge and 1966, R.L.K. and Company invested more than a half-million dollars in Timberline, installing a heated swimming pool in 1958, constructing the Pucci and Victoria Station chairlifts, and acquiring Sno-Cats to transport skiers and tourists around Mt.
+Between the time that Richard began operating the lodge and 1966, R.L.K. and Company invested more than a half-million dollars in Timberline, installing a heated swimming pool in 1958, constructing the Pucci and Victoria Station chairlifts, and acquiring Sno-Cats to transport skiers and tourists around Mt.
 Hood.

 The ski boom and back-to-nature sentiments of the 1960s brought new momentum to Timberline and strengthened its economic base.
 The lodge was drawing 750,000 visitors annually by 1969.
 However, the wages of popularity were severe.
 Thousands of tourists were literally wearing away at the building.
 Eighty percent were sightseers who spent fifty cents or less while visiting.
 Richard and the Forest Service began developing plans for new facilities to accommodate the burgeoning crowds, but there was no funding to implement the plan.
 Richard traveled to Washington D.C. to lobby for funding.
 At the urging of the Oregon congressional delegation, supplementary funds were granted to finance new construction of a day lodge “to take the great burden of recreational masses out of Timberline, which is essentially a hotel and, believe it or not, a museum.”
 Funding was also used to complete Timberline's original design, which included an east wing convention center.